AceyJS/acey/README.md

 <br />

-# Ascey - A React State Manager.
+# Acey - A React State Manager.

-#### Ascey is Model oriented state manager for React apps.
+#### Acey is Model oriented state manager for React apps.

 It enables an organized and scalable architecture thanks to the centralization of data and their utilities (getter, setter, formatter) inside **Models** (objects) and **Collections** (list of Models). **One time**, **One place**. 🏴‍☠️